ajit-sharma/mbrc-plugin/README.md

 -------
 This is a plugin for [MusicBee](http://getmusicbee.com/) that is required for [MusicBee Remote](https://github.com/kelsos/mbrc) android application to function.

 ### Current release
 If you want to access the code, or binary of the current releases check the [Releases Page](https://github.com/kelsos/mbrc-plugin/releases).
-The current stable version is [**v0.13.0**](https://github.com/kelsos/mbrc-plugin/releases/tag/v0.13.0)
+The current stable version is [**v1.0.0**](https://github.com/kelsos/mbrc-plugin/releases/tag/v1.0.0)

+### Legacy socket implementation
+The version 1.0.0 released is based on the old plugin codebase that uses plain old TCP sockets in order to communicate.
+The plugin has been partially improved to support some extra functionality.

+There are a couple of previous protocol implementations available with the very first ones using an XML based protocol over TCP.
+The protocol has been changed to use JSON formatted messages in the later versions (up to 1.x.x).

 ### ServiceStack based
 There is an experimental implementation based on [ServiceStack](https://github.com/kelsos/mbrc-plugin/tree/6d321749347a38c281d22baa9a928d14cd8eaab3).